AadhyaDevOpstraining/Terraform-main/Section2-Read-Generate-Modify-Congiruations/output-values.md

 }
 ```

-### Output Values Customization Shown in The Video:
+### Output Values Customization Shown in this session:

 ```sh
 output "public-ip" {